maireh/k2tog/content/post/getting-started.md

 ## How about turning the blanket into a scarf?

-The project will not only be expensive but it will also take a long time to knit.
 Your first project should be quick project that does not break the bank.
 The finished blanked is 4 feet wide and 5 1/2 feet long.
 How about turning the soft squishy blanket into a soft squishy scarf?
 The scarf can be as narrow as 4 inches wide and you can knit it until you run out of yarn.

-To convert the blanket into a scarf all you need to do is change the instructions.
+To convert the blanket into a scarf change the instructions.
 Where the instructions say to CO 126 sts, you cast on 14 stitches.
 When you are knitting a row, knit to 3 stitches before the end of the row and knit the icord.

 You can then buy 2 skeins of super soft Marino wool and your first project will cost less than $24 in yarn.